gvergnaud/tool-call-as-code/README.md

 ## Why this exists

 - **Code mode recap.** Cloudflare’s code mode wraps MCP tools in a TypeScript API.
-The model writes code once, and the runtime executes it, dramatically improving multi-tool workflows compared with classical tool-calling [^1].
+The model writes code once, and the runtime executes it, improving the performance of multi-tool workflows compared with classical tool-calling [^1].
-- **The gap.** In typical code mode deployments, whoever executes the generated code must also calls third party MCPs.
-If the LLM API runs the code, then it most own connected MCP servers, and store authentication credentials on behalf of the API user.
-If the client runs the code, then it needs a solution for running TypeScript safely, which isn't always easy depending on their stack.
+- **The gap.** In typical code mode as described by the article, whoever executes the generated code must also calls third party MCPs:
+  - If the model API runs the code, then it must own connected MCP servers, and store authentication credentials on behalf of the API user, etc.
+  - If the client runs the code, then it needs a solution for running TypeScript safely, which isn't always easy depending on their stack.
 - **Experiment goal.** Keep code invokation entirely server-side, keep the client-server API stateless, yet forward each tool invocation to the client.
 The server owns the orchestration, the client owns the execution.

 ## High-level design